 Drink lots of sugarless fluids.
 When you drink water, it is always absorbed into the bloodstream.
 In an effort to restore normal osmotic body chemistry, the body will excrete the excess water in any way possible.
 Most of the excess water is absorbed through the kidneys and ends up as urine, but all excretory functions are increased, including saliva production.
 Sugar should be avoided because people with dry mouth are more prone to tooth decay and sugar is the prime villain when it comes to decayed teeth.

 Chew gums and suck on mints or candy sweetened with xylitol.
 Chewing or sucking on a candy that does not promote decay stimulates saliva production.
 Any sugarless candy or gum is good for this purpose, but xylitol is an artificial sweetener that has been shown to inhibit bacterial growth in the oral cavity.
 You can buy less expensive mints and candies sweetened with xylitol over the internet (Google search).
-Below is a list of some that you may find in supermarkets or drug stores:
+One new xylitol lozenge made specifically for people with dry mouth syndrome is called Xylimelts®.
+These are formulated to be "stuck" to the moist mucosa inside the cheeks and remain there releasing xylitol for many hours.
+Below is a list of some other gums and candies containing zylitol that you may find in supermarkets or drug stores:

 |Gums (manufacturer)||Mints / lozenges / candies (manufacturer)|